What is the Core?

 - Muscles that stabilize the hips

-What is core strength important in your body, for lifelong participation in physical activity?
-It is the most crucial muscle group in your body for any kind of physical activity.
+What is core strength necessary for in your body?
+For lifelong participation in physical activity?
+It is the most important muscle group in your body for any physical activity.
 A strong core muscle group supports your entire body.

-They connect the upper part of your body with lower and help transfer forces from one to other.
+They connect the upper part of your body with the lower and help transfer forces from one to another.
 These are very crucial to any movement in your body.
-All physical activity depends on strong and stable core muscles, be it swinging or picking, stretching or bending.
-You do need a strong core muscle group for all.
+All physical activity depends on solid and stable core muscles, whether swinging or picking, stretching or bending.
+So you do need a strong core muscle group for all.

-One of the best things you can do is, strengthen your core muscles as far as the fitness of your body is concerned.
-There are tons of ways to work on building a strong core.
+One of the best things you can do is strengthen your core muscles as far as the fitness of your body is concerned.
+There are tons of ways to work on building a solid core.
 Strong core muscles include your abs, obliques, and lower back muscles as well.

-To strengthen all these, there are various forms of core exercises.
+There are various forms of core exercises to strengthen all these.
 However, the best core exercises are those that work on more than one part of your abdominal muscles.

 Benefits of Strengthening the Core

-Normal Day to day activities are done easily and without any extra pressure on any muscle group.
-Your strong core muscles play a very important role in running also.
-All the bending, twisting associated with housework will be possible only with a strong core.
+Normal Day-to-day activities are done quickly and without any extra pressure on any muscle group.
+Your strong core muscles play a vital role in running also.
+All the bending and twisting associated with housework will be possible only with a strong core.

 Strong Lower Back

-Makes it easier to pick up, stretch or twist without any injury.
-You are able to even sit, get-up and walk faster with a stronger lower back.
+It makes it easier to pick up, stretch or twist without any injury.
+You can even sit, get up and walk faster with a more muscular lower back.

-Sports activities can be performed with ease.
-Your standing, walking, running every physical activity is dependent on your core.
-Your endurance, stamina and speed all increase with its strength.
-Runners who concentrate on a strong core end up increasing their running speed.
+You can perform sports activities with ease.
+Your standing, walking, running, every physical activity is dependent on your Core.
+Your endurance, stamina, and speed all increase with its strength.
+Runners who concentrate on a solid core end up increasing their running speed.

-Importance of your core strength in improving the posture cannot be undermined.
-Your whole personality depends on your posture which in turn is dependent on your core muscles.
+You can not undermine the importance of your core strength in improving your posture.
+Your whole personality depends on your posture, which in turn is dependent on your core muscles.

-If the core isn't strong you will not be able to stand for long and keep shifting your pressure from one leg to other while standing.
-Similarly, while sitting too you will keep changing your sitting position.
-Not only that this will put pressure on other muscle groups leading to injuries, wrong sitting or standing posture and resulting in tiredness and fatigue.
+If the Core isn't strong, you will not be able to stand for long and keep shifting your pressure from one leg to the other while standing.
+Similarly, while sitting too, you will keep changing your sitting position.
+Not only that, this will put pressure on different muscle groups, leading to injuries, wrong sitting or standing posture, and resulting in tiredness and fatigue.

-Your body stability is on your core muscles which in turn saves you from falls and hits while walking and running especially when growing old.
-It keeps the body stable and balanced and gives you a better posture and a stronger backbone.
-It really is the centre of all your movement.
+Your body stability is in your core muscles, which in turn saves you from falls and hits while walking and running, significantly when growing old.
+It keeps the body stable and balanced and gives you a better posture and a more robust backbone.
+It is the center of all your movement.

-A Strong core results in better control over other muscle groups and better balance with in the body on all muscles leading to better fitness.
-A weak core can injure the spine and lead to injuries in shoulders, hips or knees.
-Weak core muscles can lead to injuries, more fatigue, less endurance, immobility, lower back pain and poor posture.
+A strong core results in better control over other muscle groups and better balance in the body on all muscles, leading to better fitness.
+Also, a weak heart can injure the spine and lead to injuries in the shoulders, hips, or knees.
+In addition, weak core muscles can lead to injuries, more fatigue, less endurance, immobility, lower back pain, and poor posture.

 What are the best home core exercises?

 Anything that's balance-related is working on core stabilization.
-Moves that isolate one side at a time, throwing off your centre of gravity, work your core because you need to brace your midsection to avoid toppling over.
+Moves that isolate one side at a time, throwing off your center of gravity, work your Core because you need to brace your midsection to avoid toppling over.
 Core stabilization requires strength.

-As you get older, your core strength becomes even more critical to stopping pain and maintaining your performance, not just in sports and activities that you love, but in every area of your life.
+As you get older, your core strength becomes even more critical to stopping pain and maintaining your performance, not just in sports and activities you love but also in every area of your life.

 - Improve your body flexibility

 Place your hands under your shoulders, approximately shoulder-width apart.
 Press your body up with the toes and balls of your feet on the mat and support your weight.
-Plank for 15 to 30 seconds initially and increase gradually over a period of time.
+Plank for 15 to 30 seconds initially and increase gradually over some time.

 Lie down on your side with your legs straight.
-Raise yourself up on your right forearm, keeping the body straight – like a diagonal line going from your head to feet.
-Your hips and knees should be elevated off the ground.
+Raise yourself on your right forearm, keeping the body straight – like a diagonal line going from your head to feet.
+It will help if you elevate your hips and knees off the ground.
 Rest your left hand on the mat if you need to stabilize yourself.

-Sit with your legs straight.
-Put your hands on the mat below your shoulders.
-Push your body upwards.
-Ensure your body maintains a straight line
+Sit with your legs straight with your hands on the mat below your shoulders, pushing your body upwards.
+Ensure your body maintains a straight line.

 There are various other extensions of these planks.

 Lie on your back on the mat with hands at your sides.
-Bring the feet up near your butt.
-Press your hips up till your body weight is balanced between hips and upper back.
+Bring your feet up near your butt.
+Press your hips up till your body weight is balanced between your hips and upper back.
 Perform bridges in repetitions first and then hold a stationary position.

 Kneel with your hands positioned under your shoulders.
-Slowly raise and lower one hand and the opposite leg, then bringing them back to your starting position.
+Slowly raise and lower one hand and the opposite leg, then bring them back to your starting position.
 Repeat on the opposite side.

-Lie on your back and bend your knees.
-Keep the feet flat on the floor.
-Place your hands behind your head without interlacing your fingers.
-Pull your abdominals inwards.
-Lift your head, neck and shoulder blades off the floor.
+Lie on your back and bend your knees, keeping your feet flat on the floor.
+Place your hands behind your head without interlacing your fingers and pull your abdominals inwards.
+Lift your head, neck, and shoulder blades off the floor.
 Hold for a few seconds and then go back down.

 Keep your knees flat and bend them.
 Bring your elbow near the opposite knee the moment you are about to do your first crunch.
-Hold for a few seconds and then go back to your normal position.
-Try to alternate between left and right sides.
+Hold for a few seconds, and then go back to your normal position.
+Try to alternate between the left and right sides.

-Lie on the mat and keeping your back against the ground lift one leg and bend it towards the stomach.
-Replace the leg that is parallel to the ground and perform a bicycle-like motion movement.
-One rep is only counted when both your left and right leg has come up to your stomach.
+Lie on the mat and keeping your back against the ground, lift one leg and bend it towards the stomach.
+Replace the leg that is parallel to the floor and perform a bicycle-like motion movement.
+One rep is only counted when both your left and right leg have come up to your stomach.

 Long Arm Crunch:

-There are various core exercises of which I have mentioned only a few here.
+There are various core exercises, of which I have mentioned only a few here.
 However, you can start with these and later on add their variations to your daily routine.
-The best way is to do each of these core exercises for 30 seconds and then rest for 10 seconds.
+The best way is to do each of these core exercises for 30 seconds and rest for 10 seconds.

-Start with a single round all workouts and keep increasing as you get used to workouts.
-Subsequently, increase the time for each to 45 seconds and the number of rounds to three.
+Start with a single round of all workouts and keep increasing as you get used to exercises.
+Subsequently, increase the time for each to 45 seconds and the number of repetitions to three.
 But do not go by the book in this case.

-In building up body strength the Importance of Core cannot be overemphasised.
+In building up body strength, the importance of the Core can not be overemphasized.
 But consistency in the effort is equally important.
-Unless one is consistent the results are difficult to come.
+Unless one is consistent, the results are difficult to come.